SolarLune/tetra3d/readme.md

 ```

-You can also do collision testing between BoundingObjects, a category of nodes designed for this purpose.
+You can also do collision testing between BoundingObjects, a category of nodes designed for checking against collisions.
 As a simplified example:

 ```go